 Can my spouse or common-law partner work in Canada?

 In most cases, your spouse or common-law partner must apply for a work permit for a specific job.
-The employer may have to get a Labour Market Opinion (LMO) from Human Resources and Skills Development Canada.
+The employer may have to get a Labour Market Opinion (LMO) from Employment and Social Development Canada.
 An LMO allows a particular employer to hire someone for a specific job.

 However, your spouse or common-law partner may be able to apply for an "open" work permit—allowing him or her to accept any job with any employer—if you meet one of these conditions: